Skip to main content

 The Ohio State University Wexner Medical Center in Columbus is nationally ranked in 9 adult specialties and rated high performing in 3 adult specialties and 15 procedures and conditions.
 It is a general medical and surgical facility as well as a teaching hospital.

-Damon Porter, VP, Chief HR Officer
+Damon Porter, SVP, Chief Human Resources Officer

 Grange Insurance